 \begin{paragraph}{Bousfield-Hirschhorn-Smith cardinality argument.} The fundamental reduction to find a set of generators for $\Cof\cap\Eq_{\Srect}$ is given by the following result. \begin{prop}{\cite[Proposition 4.5.6]{hirschhorn_model_2003}} Assume that $\M$ is cellular.
 Then, there exists a cardinal $\upgamma$\footnote{The choice of the cardinal $\upgamma$ is explained below, in Remark \ref{rem_RegularCardinalForBousfieldSmithArgument}.} for which any fibration $f$ in $\M$ satisfies that $f$ belongs to $\big(\Irect_{\M}\textup{-subcell}\cap \Eq_{\Srect}\big)^{\boxslash}$ iff it belongs to $\big(\Irect_{\M}\textup{-subcell}_{<\upgamma}\cap\Eq_{\Srect}\big)^{\boxslash}$.
 Thus, if $\M$ is tractable and cellular

 where $\Jrect_{\M}$ is a set of generating acyclic cofibrations for $\M$. \end{prop} \begin{proof}[Sketch proof.]
 The claim clearly reduces to check if the bounded lifting property suffices to obtain lifts for all cellular inclusions of subcomplexes.
-In order to check this, given $\upg\in\Irect_{\M}\text{-subcell}\cap\Eq_{\Srect}$, one applies Zorn's Lemma to the poset of partial solutions to a given lifting problem $\upg\Rightarrow\upf$ (solutions to the lifting problem defined only over a subcomplex) to find a global solution.
-As usual, one argues by contradiction assuming that the maximal element of the poset is not a full solution to $\upg\Rightarrow \upf$.
+Thus, for $\upg\in\Irect_{\M}\text{-subcell}\cap\Eq_{\Srect}$, one applies Zorn's Lemma to the poset of partial solutions to a given lifting problem $\upg\Rightarrow\upf$ (solutions to the lifting problem defined only over a subcomplex) to find a global solution.
+One argues by contradiction assuming that the maximal element of the poset is not a full solution to $\upg\Rightarrow \upf$.
 The contradiction arises from the fact that one can extend such maximal element to a strictly bigger partial solution by adding a controlled number of cells using Lemma \ref{lem_ConstructionOfBiggerSEquivalentSubcomplex}. \end{proof}

 The next lemma, alluded in the sketch proof of Proposition \ref{prop_RestrictGeneratingACOFtoBoundedSubcells}, is just an easy variation of \cite[Proposition 4.5.5]{hirschhorn_model_2003} for left semimodel categories. \begin{lem} Assume that $\M$ is cellular.
-Then, there exists a cardinal $\upgamma$ for which the following holds: if $\Xrect'\subset \Yrect$ is a proper cellular inclusion of $\Irect_{\M}$-cellular complexes which is also an $\Srect$-equivalence, there is a subcomplex $\Zrect$ of $\Yrect$ such that \begin{itemize} \item[(1)] $\Zrect$ has less than $\upgamma$ cells, \item[(2)] $\Zrect$ is not included in $\Xrect'$, and \item[(3)] the following square of cellular inclusions is bicartesian (both a pullback and a pushout) and its vertical maps are $\Srect$-equivalences
+Then, there exists a cardinal $\upgamma$ for which the following holds: if $\Xrect'\subset \Yrect$ is a proper cellular inclusion of $\Irect_{\M}$-cellular complexes which is also an $\Srect$-equivalence, there is a subcomplex $\Zrect$ of $\Yrect$ such that: (1) $\Zrect$ has less than $\upgamma$ cells; (2) $\Zrect$ is not included in $\Xrect'$; and (3) the following square of cellular inclusions is bicartesian (both a pullback and a pushout) and its vertical maps are $\Srect$-equivalences